Ex-Youth Soccer Coach Jailed For 20 Years On 35 Counts Of Sexual Assault On Young Boys

-Pedophile George Ormond was a coach for the Newcastle United youth team between the 1970s and 1980s.
+George Ormond was a coach for the Newcastle United youth team between the 1970s and 1980s.
 This included work with the Montagu and North Fenham boys’ club.
 In the 1990s, he worked for the Premier League club.
 And during that time, Ormond was busy, not just coaching the kids, but sexually assaulting young boys.
 Now found guilty, Ormond will be sent to jail for 20 years on 35 counts of sexual assault against 18 different underage victims, according to News 18.

 The victims were reportedly as young as 11-years-old, and Ormond is accused of abusing his power, as described by Justice Edward Bindloss.